101 Cooking For Two

 • 2 teaspoons ground cumin

-• 14 oz chicken broth - optional but suggested.
-Add the desired amount at the end of cooking.
+• 14 oz chicken broth - Optional, add at the end to adjust thickness

 Step-by-Step Instructions